 What are successful Acara entrepreneurs doing now?

-Below are some of the ventures past Acara Challenge course participants have launched including business ideas initiated through the course and after.
+Below are some of the ventures past Acara course participants have launched including business ideas initiated through the course and after.

 MyRain works with local farmers and retailers to identify challenges with small plot farming.
 We then search the world for great products and work to distribute in underserved markets through our dealer network in southern India.
 With the mission of enabling sustainable economic development for small plot farmers, MyRain continues to expand its dealer network and product offerings every day!